lyteabovenyte/Mock-kafka/README.md

     - implementing *Replication* to duplicate each server's data
     - after implementing our *replicator*, *membership*, *log* and *server* components, we'll implement and import an **Agent** type to run and sync these components on each instance. just like [Hachicorp Consul](https://github.com/hashicorp/consul).
     - updated on *v6.0.0*
+- Coordinate the Service with Consesus using Raft Algorithm:
+    - using my own log library as Raft's log store and satisfy the LogStore interface that Raft requires.
+    - using [Bolt](https://github.com/boltdb/bolt) which is an embedded and persisted key-value database for Go, as my stable store in Raft to store server's current Term and important metadata like the candidates the server voted for.
+    - implemented Raft snapshots to recover and restore data efficiently, when necessary, like if our server’s EC2 instance failed and an autoscaling group(terraform terminology 🥸) brought up another instance for the Raft server.
+Rather than streaming all the data from the Raft leader, the new server would restore from the snapshot (which you could store in S3 or a similar storage service) and then get the latest changes from the leader.
+    - again, using my own Log library as Raft's finite-state-machine(*FSM*), to replicate the logs across server's in the cluster.
+    - *Discovery integration* and binding *Serf* and *Raft* to implement service discovery on Raft cluster by implementing *Join* and *Leave* methods to satisfy Serf's interface hence having a Membership in the cluster to be discovered.
+    -